dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-upgrade/01-upgrading-to-v1.8.md

 Before v1.8, when you installed an adapter, you would automatically get `dbt-core` installed along with the adapter package (if you didn’t already have an existing, compatible version of dbt-core).

-Beginning in v1.8, you must install _both_ dbt-core and the desired adapter.
+Beginning in v1.8, the [dbt adapters and dbt Core have been decoupled](https://github.com/dbt-labs/dbt-adapters/discussions/87).
+As a result, you must install _both_ dbt-core and the desired adapter.
 A new `pip` installation needs to look like this:

 ```shell
 pip install dbt-core dbt-ADAPTER_NAME